Safe and Secure

 Railway Crossing and Trespassing Accidents

 Through Operation Lifesaver, an initiative that is co-funded by the RAC and Transport Canada, Canada’s railways are engaged in public information and education campaigns to reduce crossing and trespassing incidents.

 Since 1980, the number of crossing collisions in Canada – where a train and motor vehicle collide – has fallen dramatically.
 While this reduction speaks to the success of safety efforts undertaken in that time, there is still unnecessary injury and loss of life.
-In 2012, crossing and trespasser accidents had decreased by 8.8 per cent and 16.1 per cent respectively, from the five-year average.
+In 2013, crossing accidents increased by 4.0 per cent from the previous year, and edged up by 0.6 per cent from the 2008-2012 average.
+Conversely, trespasser accidents dropped by 17.3 per cent, year-over-year, and by 19.9 per cent from the five-year average.

 In order to enhance the security of Canada’s railways, Transport Canada, the Railway Association of Canada and its members signed an agreement on security in 1997.
 A revised Memorandum of Understanding on Railway Security (MOU) was signed in 2007.

 - conduct exercises to fully test the emergency portions of their security plans;